A chimney fire in action can be impressive, but is extremely dangerous; Indications of a chimney fire have been described as creating:

 - Cover the chimney with a mesh screen spark arrester.

 - Remove branches hanging above the chimney, flues or vents.

 Portable Heater Fires

-Portable Space Heaters are a great heat a small area without needing a fireplace, they are also one of the most dangerous types heating methods.
+Portable Space Heaters are a great heat in a small area without needing a fireplace, they are also one of the most dangerous types of heating methods.